aPurpleDev/monitoring/README.md

 '/osdata/delete': Drops all record from the osModel table.
 Note: this is a PUT request, not accessible by browser.
 Please use Postman or a similar tool.

+'/dbjson': get all collections Names and Sizes from DB

+'/dbjson/model' Get Table Index % usage and Rows count